GuillaumeFavrot/Django-React-Postgres/README.md

 => (Option 1) Django developement server

-To launch the Django web server be sure to have the virtual environment up and running then naviguate in the main directory and use the command :
+To launch the Django web server be sure to have the virtual environment up and running then naviguate in the root directory of the app and use the command :

 $ python3 manage.py runserver

 This command will launch the python server that will be avaiblable at the following address (local) : 127.0.0.1:8000

-In this template Django is configured to serve the API via the /api route.
-It's also configured to serve the React app on the root address however this features requires to generate a live build.
-Without a live build the root adress (127.0.0.1:8000) leads to nothing.
-Heroku take care of all the live build creation.
-However if you want to generate a live build manually, refer to the "manual live build" section of this document.
+This Django template is configured to serve the React app on the root address.
+However this features requires to generate a react build and a staticfiles folder.
+See the section about generating a live build for furth instructions

 => (Option 2) Gunicorn production server